zhanglab/psamm/docs/commands.rst

     $ psamm-model fba --loop-removal=tfba

-By default the output of the FBA command will only display reactions which have non-zero fluxes.
+By default, the output of the FBA command will only display reactions which have non-zero fluxes.
 This can be overridden with the ``--all-reactions`` option to display all reactions even if they have flux values of zero.